master-faz/DirectoryGame/README.md

 ## License & Attribution

-Made by Jose-Pablo Mantilla (JP&Co.™) for Advanced Javascript at USF.
+Made by Jose-Pablo Mantilla (JP&Co.™) for Advanced Javascript at USF (2019).